rstuhlmuller/personal-website/_posts/2025-07-18-reworking-my-personal-site.md

 title: Reworking my Personal Site
 date: 2025-07-18 21:30 -0700
 categories: [Personal Site]
-tags: [jekyll, aws, webdev, static-sites]
+tags: [jekyll, aws, webdev, static sites]
+author: rodman
 ---

 I've been tinkering with my personal site again, and I decided to switch things up.
 I moved it from a Vue.js setup to Jekyll, purely because I'm leaning into the joys of a fully static site these days.